 The present management team for Nanotherapeutics comprises extensive experience in the areas of pharmaceuticals, cGMP manufacturing, material science, business and financial operations, and technology development and commercialization.
 The profiles of the principal executives are provided as follows:

-James M. Matthew, President, Chief Executive Officer and Chief Financial Officer
+James M. Matthew, Chief Financial Officer

 Mr. Matthew joined the Nanotherapeutics Board of Directors in February 2008 and became the Chief Financial Officer of the Company in March 2011.
 Mr. Matthew is a member of the Board of Managers of NANO ADM, LLC, a wholly-owned subsidiary of the Company.
 He became President and Chief Executive Officer in May 2016.
 Mr. Matthew has over 30 years of financial experience, including more than 10 years as the Chief Financial Officer of public and private companies with responsibilities for accounting, finance, information management, investor relations, procurement and facility services.
 In addition, he has 20 years of experience with KPMG where he was responsible for a variety of transactions and financings for the Health Care and Life Sciences Industry Group.
 Mr. Matthew received an MBA from Michigan State University and a B.S. in Accountancy from the University of Illinois at Springfield.